Enter your zip to

 The exact amount of fade your siding company allows as normal wear-and-tear depends on the company’s policies—that’s why it’s important to read your siding warranty in full before you make any purchases, especially if you’re looking for siding in a darker or richer tone.
 But siding technology has improved immensely in recent years, allowing siding companies to make bolder claims on the color durability of their products.

 Still, some may allow up to four units, so always read your warranty before you buy.
-Remember, vinyl siding can’t necessarily be painted when it’s up on your house, so if your siding fades drastically, you may have to have your house re-sided in order to fix the issue.
+Remember, vinyl siding can’t necessarily be painted when it’s up on your house, so if your siding fades drastically, you may have to have your house re-sided to fix the issue.

 What Happens if My Siding Becomes Faded